 Information system users will be provided with instructions and training to ensure they do not compromise security through lack of awareness or skill.

 Upon termination, suspension or change of appointment, Human Resources will revise the staff records system accordingly.
 This will trigger appropriate account management processes on centrally managed IT systems.
-Managers should be aware that access to many sensitive systems is not yet automatically controlled.
-Therefore managers should make appropriate requests for access, change of permissions or denial of access to the IT Service Desk who will assign the request to the relevant System Administrator to action.
+For IT systems where access is not centrally managed it is the manager’s responsibility to ensure access to these systems is removed at the same time.

 Upon termination, all employees, contractors and third parties must return all University owned information assets and equipment.